curiosdevcookie/ascii-art-on-elixir/README.md

 * joins all the rows with a newline character to form the complete heart shape.

-5. The last section of the code calls the `heart` function and prints the result to the terminal.
+5. The last section of the code calls the `patch_together` function and prints the result to the terminal.